Marie-Curie station

 Marie-Curie (/fr/; known as Technoparc during development) is an under-construction underground Réseau express métropolitain (REM) station in the borough of Saint-Laurent in Montreal, Quebec, Canada.
 Scheduled to open in 2027, it is planned to be operated by CDPQ Infra and to serve the Airport branch of the REM.

 It will serve Technoparc Montreal, Canada's first technology and science park, near Montréal–Trudeau International Airport.
-The station is named after Avenue Marie Curie inside Technoparc, which in turn named after Nobel laureate Marie Curie.
+The station is named after Avenue Marie-Curie inside Technoparc, which is named after Nobel laureate Marie Curie.